peterino2/mizu-lang/docs/source/intro.md

                 render_position = position - view.position;
                 render_bottom_left = render_position + size;
             }
+        }

-            visible = {
+        flow check_visible {
+            // outside of a block, the code can be thought of as running in parallel visible = {
                 if position.x > (view.position.x + view.size.x) or
                    position.y > (view.position.y + view.size.y) or